Geronimo Stilton (TV series): Main

 (voiced by Erin Mathews) is the 12-year-old nephew of Geronimo and Thea and is a hip near-genius at computers and electronics.
 He is dynamic and perk, although he can be impatient sometimes, and he loves skateboarding and sports.
 He works with his uncle at The Rodent's Gazette, running a computer news blog after school.
-He has a pet robot mouse named Max, Is a gamer with the games.
+He has a pet robot mouse named Max and is a gamer.